aditygrg2/HackmolScamstory/README.md

 # Hypertext Assassins
-## Scams??
+## Scams?
 We Kill Them.
-We are Scamstory.
+We are Scamstory !

 Tech Stack used is
 - Javascript